Skip to main content

 201Created successfully

-400Invalid request parameters (e.g., malformed URL, invalid event type)
+400Invalid request parameters (e.g., URL is not a public HTTPS port 443 address, invalid event type)

 401Unauthorized, invalid or expired token